 Royalties from one-time earnings (a gig that isn't your primary job), or mineral interests, are reported on Schedule E of IRS Form 1040.
 Let's look at a few real-life examples.

 Say you write and publish a book outside of your regular job.
-You never revise it.
 In the eyes of the government, you're not self-employed as a writer, so your royalties wouldn't be reported as self-employment under Schedule C. Instead, report them under Schedule E, Supplemental Income.
-However, if you're a full-time writer, or you regularly revise your book, the government considers you self-employed as a writer and you would report your royalties under Schedule C, Profit or Loss from Business [source: Saenz].
+However, if you're a full-time writer, or you regularly revise/update your book, the government considers you self-employed as a writer and you would report your royalties under Schedule C, Profit or Loss from Business [source: Saenz].

 Of course, it's not always so cut and dried.
 Often, artists receive advance royalties before a work is completed.
 For example, a record company might pay a songwriter advance royalties of $10,000 for the rights to 10 songs, plus a percentage of proceeds of the songs' sales.
 But if the songs end up not making any money, the songwriter still gets to keep the $10,000.
 So even though that money is called advance "royalties," the taxman actually sees that $10,000 as money for services rendered, reported on IRS Form 1099-Misc, Non-Employee Compensation [source: Kelley].

 If you need more guidance on royalties, a tax adviser can point you in the right direction.